gkullio/f5_terraform/Azure/Standalone/PAYG_new_vNet/README.md

 ## Introduction

 This solution uses a Terraform template to launch a 3-NIC deployment of a cloud-focused BIG-IP VE standalone device in Microsoft Azure.
 Traffic flows to the BIG-IP VE which then processes the traffic to application servers.
+In this case the application server is the public facing website of httpbin.
+This is to demonstrate the ability to load balance and protect public facing web applications.
 The BIG-IP VE instance is running with multiple interfaces: management, external, internal.
 NIC1 is associated with the external network.

 The BIG-IP VEs have the [Local Traffic Manager (LTM)](https://f5.com/products/big-ip/local-traffic-manager-ltm) module enabled to provide advanced traffic management functionality.
-In addition, the [Application Security Module (ASM)](https://www.f5.com/pdf/products/big-ip-application-security-manager-overview.pdf) can be enabled to provide F5's L4/L7 security features for web application firewall (WAF) and bot protection.
+In addition, the [Application Security Module (ASM)](https://www.f5.com/pdf/products/big-ip-application-security-manager-overview.pdf) is enabled to provide F5's L4/L7 security features for web application firewall (WAF) and bot protection.

 The BIG-IP's configuration, now defined in a single convenient YAML or JSON [F5 BIG-IP Runtime Init](https://github.com/F5Networks/f5-bigip-runtime-init) configuration file, leverages [F5 Automation Tool Chain](https://www.f5.com/pdf/products/automation-toolchain-overview.pdf) declarations which are easier to author, validate and maintain as code.
 For instance, if you need to change the configuration on the BIG-IPs in the deployment, you update the instance model by passing a new config file (which references the updated Automation Toolchain declarations) via template's runtimeConfig input parameter.
 New instances will be deployed with the updated configurations.